Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 Deep analytical skills

 Designing a solution requires understanding how different parts of the business work together.
 The architect must recognize the corporate strategy and realize all business processes that define how a company achieves its strategic goals.
-But the architect must also understand tech specifics.
+However, the architect must also understand tech specifics.
 As a result, solution architects constantly deal with analytical work and move between various business layers.

 Project and resource management skills